Athi101/Weather/README.md

 # Weather
-This is a simple weather app.
+This is a simple app used to check the weather.